DigitalNZ/contentful-redis/README.md

 Examples below will get you started!

-Required Contentful webhooks to update the redis cache are:
+Required Contentful webhooks to update the Redis cache are:
 ```json
 {
   "id": "{ /payload/sys/id }",